componentjs/component/Readme.md

   The concept of components themselves are nothing new, Drupal for example has been doing this for years, however it seemed the concept was never really translated to the client.
-My hope is that other communities will re-implement this simple tool in their language of choice so that we can all consume components easily.
+My hope is that other communities will re-implement this simple tool in their language of choice (or use this one) so that we can all consume components easily.

 ## Contributors